 - 1. To engage in Asian markets both in trading as well as in investment partnerships; - 2.
-To lead Indigenous investment research and implementation in the north; - the values of the Yawuru Cultural Framework; and - Agreements with a positive collaborative approach and leaving aside the old paradigm of contested zero-sum negotiations.
+To lead Indigenous investment research and implementation in the north; - 3.
+To lead and influence the development and future growth of Broome using measurements that encompass the values of the Yawuru Cultural Framework; and - 4.
+To enter into the renegotiation of the Yawuru Native Title Global Agreement's Indigenous Land Use Agreements with a positive collaborative approach and leaving aside the old paradigm of contested zero-sum negotiations.